-Garlic varieties fall into one of two basic categories: hardneck and softneck.
-Softneck varieties are best for warm climates, while hardneck is the garlic of choice for northern garlic farmers.
+Softneck varieties are best for warm climates, while hardneck is the garlic of choice for northern garlic growers.
 Softneck garlic stores and travels better than hardneck garlic.
-It also has a stronger flavor and generally speaking, larger cloves.
+It also has a stronger flavor and generally speaking, produces larger cloves.

 Pests and Problems

-Garlic does not like freezing and thawing cycles, and mulching as described above can help this.
-Frost heaves can tear the roots off of the young cloves.
-Garlic isn't fond of summer heat either; again, mulch is a help here.
+Garlic does not like freezing and thawing cycles, and mulching can help prevent frost heaves from tearing the roots off of the young cloves.
+Garlic isn't fond of summer heat either—again, mulch can help regulate soil temperatures.
+Other problems include:

-Nematodes, Ditylenchus dipsaci, are another problematic garlic pest.
-These microscopic animals are similar to worms and live inside the garlic plant itself, eating it as it reproduces.
+- Nematodes.
+These microscopic pests, Ditylenchus dipaci, are another chronic problem for garlic.
+These tiny worm-like creatures live inside the garlic plant itself, eating it as it reproduces.
 Nematodes do not need water to survive and they can live in the surrounding soil for several years.
 Nematode infestation can build up for several seasons without much damage, then strike and take out an entire crop.
 To control nematodes, make efforts to plant clean stock, inspect growing plants frequently, and remove any plants that look diseased.

-It's time to harvest your garlic when half to three-quarters of the bottom leaves have died.
-This usually happens by mid- to late summer, July and August for most areas.
+It's time to harvest your garlic when 1/2 to 3/4 of the bottom leaves have died.
+This usually happens by mid- to late-summer—July and August for most areas.

 Harvest a test bulb or two to determine maturity.
-Garlic should be well-wrapped but not split.
+The garlic bulb should be well-wrapped but not split.
 To harvest garlic, loosen the soil with a shovel or fork and pull up plants by hand.
 Use caution, because garlic bruises easily.
 If you are raising bulbils to propagate new garlic, harvest them now and dry them separately from the bulbs.

 Storage and Preservation

 Garlic is propagated by planting individual cloves separated from bulbs or by using bulbils—the tiny undivided bulbs found in the scapes of hardneck garlic.
-If you are planting cloves, save 15 to 20 percent of your crop - making sure to use only truly disease-free bulbs! - for planting next season.
+If you are planting cloves, save 15 to 20 percent of your crop, making sure to use only truly disease-free bulbs for planting next season.

 Propagating garlic using bulbils can be much more effective than planting cloves.
 There are many more bulbils than cloves, making it easier to build up your planting stock.
-And since bulbils don't touch the ground, you have a lower incidence of soil-borne diseases.
-Plant them just like you would plant cloves.
+And since bulbils are above the ground, there is less chance of soil-borne diseases.
+Plant them just like you would cloves.